 Sometimes, sports injuries can cause your child’s teeth to shift along with their braces.
 While this may seem alarming, don’t panic.
 Acting quickly and calmly is the best way to save the tooth.

 If one or more of your child’s teeth shift or fall out due to a sports-related injury, take them to the emergency room immediately.
-Then contact Dr. McGrory so that she can coordinate a way to fix your child’s orthodontic appliance, as well.
+Then contact McGrory Orthodontics so that we can coordinate a way to fix your child’s orthodontic appliance, as well.

 If your child or teen has soft tissue damage, it’s usually because their brackets got caught up in the soft parts of their mouths, like their lips or cheeks.
 Although there may be a lot of bleeding that makes this type of injury look worse than it is, soft tissue injuries are the mildest orthodontic injuries — and the most common.